About the course

 The MPhil in Egyptology is a two-year taught graduate degree that offers a satisfying, advanced course of study in the languages, cultures, and history of ancient Egypt.
 While the MPhil functions as a course in its own right, it is also designed to take students to the stage where they can embark on doctoral research in Egyptology.

-Both syllabuses of the MPhil are very intensive.
+The MPhil is a very intensive course.
 For example, you must treat the university vacations as integral parts of your work time and you will be expected to take relatively limited holidays.
 From the start of your course you should also think about whether you need to do fieldwork in Egypt or elsewhere and when this will best be done.
 Where possible, if you have not been to Egypt before you should ideally try to visit before the end of the course, even as a tourist.

-The number of students accepted each year for either pathway through the MPhil in Egyptology is very small.
-This ensures that teaching can be tailored to the research interests and training requirements of individual students, especially for syllabus A and the second year of syllabus B. Teaching is also very much focused around small groups and one-on-one tutorials and supervisions for which small cohorts are vital.
-If you are in the first year of syllabus B, you will share language classes and lectures on history and culture with first year undergraduates.
-For either syllabus, some other classes may also be shared with undergraduates and graduates on other degrees where appropriate for your research training needs.
+The number of students accepted for the course each year is very small.
+This ensures that teaching can be tailored to the research interests and training requirements of individual students.
+Teaching is also very much focused around small groups and one-on-one tutorials and supervisions for which small cohorts are vital.
+In the first year you will share language classes and lectures on history and culture with first year undergraduates.
+Some other classes may also be shared with undergraduates and graduates on other degrees where appropriate for your research training needs.

 Oriental studies graduates have found employment in many diverse fields including business, finance law, civil service, journalism, government and industry.